intermine/im-docs/docs/RST.rst

 Troubleshooting
 -------
 **Entire document not appearing?** Lines beginning with whitespace are invalid and can cause this error.
-Comb through your document and check things like headings tomake sure the'yre manually trimmed.
+Comb through your document and check things like headings to make sure they're manually trimmed.

 .. code-block::